Electric car charging cables and plugs explained

 Mode 4 charging cables

-What is an electric car charging plug?
+What is an EV charging plug?

-Electric car charging plug types
+EV charging plug types

 AC charging plugs